alisson-t-bucchi/inerview-qa-test-resolution/README.md

 npm install
 ```
 ## 📌 6.
 Test execution
-The user have 2 options to execute test with Cypress:
-- headless mode
-- interactive mode
+User can execute Cypress test in a headless or interactive mode.

 - Headless mode: